-The following visual performance parameters will be collected and summarized for subjects that received only spherical/sphero-cylindrical adjustments.
+The following visual performance parameters will be collected and summarized for eyes that received only non-presbyopic adjustments.

-- % of eyes with UCDVA of 20/20 or better at Postop Month 1-2 and the Postop Month 3 or later visit.
+- % of eyes with UCDVA of 20/20 or better at Postop Month 6 or later.

-The following visual performance parameters will be collected and summarized for subjects that were bilaterally implanted with the LAL and received a presbyopia adjustment.
+The following visual performance parameters will be collected and summarized for eyes that received a presbyopia adjustment.

-- Proportion of subjects simultaneously with (1) Binocular UCDVA of 20/20 or better and (2) Binocular UCIVA of 20/25 or better and (3) Binocular UCNVA of 20/40 or better at Postop Month 1-2 and the Postop Month 3 or later visit. - Change in pseudoaccommodation (D) at Postop Month 1-2 and the Postop Month 3 or later visit from pre-light adjustment at Postop Week 3
+- Proportion of eyes simultaneously with (1) Monocular UCDVA of 20/25 or better and (2) Monocular UCIVA of 20/32 or better and (3) Monocular UCNVA of 20/40 or better at Postop Month 6 or later.

 Additional analyses may be performed.
-Clinical data for subjects receiving only spherical/sphero-cylindrical adjustments and subjects receiving a presbyopia adjustment will be summarized and analyzed separately.
+Clinical data for eyes receiving only non-presbyopic adjustments and eyes receiving a presbyopia adjustment may be summarized and analyzed separately.
+In addition, clinical data for former CSP-037-MX study eyes may be analyzed separately.